Banff Ski Packages for Families: 2025/2026 Ultimate Guide

 • Location: Steps from the IGA grocery store (save on meals) and the main ski bus hub.

-• Rooms: spacious lofts available that sleep up to 6.
+• Rooms: Spacious lofts available that sleep up to 6.

 • Est. Cost: From CAD $350/night.